tbisaillon/credential-theft-lab/docs/credentialphishing.md

 ![Credential Theft Test 1](img/credential_phish_test_1.png)

-**Note:** If you are NOT connected via GlobalProtect to your lab environment, you will get an "under construction" web page similar to below.
-Do not proceed until you get the test phishing page.
+**Note:** If you are NOT connected via GlobalProtect to your lab environment, you will get an "under construction" web page.
+You may have also mistyped the phishing URL in the GoPhish campaign config.
+Do not proceed until you get the test phishing page as shown.

 Enter a username **not** in Table 2, and any password you'd like.
 Click **Login**.